Candle Care & Safety

 - Do not burn up all of the wax in the bowl or burn down to the exposed wood.
 Simply use a spoon to remove any remaining residue.

-- Wash the bowl with liquid soap, let dry and your bowl is ready to be repurposed for a catch-all tray, planter, etc...
+- With wooden dough bowls, when the candle ends, wash the bowl with liquid soap, let dry and your bowl is ready to be repurposed for a catch-all tray, planter, etc...

 The wooden dough bowls are handmade of raw wood so no two are alike and vary in shape and size as well as may contain scratches, knots, small cracks and other irregularities.